 Like the heft of NFL players, the size of entangled objects is steadily creeping upward.
 The superconductors entangled by Martinis’ team are large enough to see with the naked eye.
 And a blob of thousands of photons and a centimeter-long crystal have, in separate experiments, been entangled with a single photon.

 The entanglement occurring on a real world scale disturbs some scientists.
 This reminds me of how the Catholic Church freaked out on evidence that the earth revolved around the Sun.
 Historically speaking, that was like yesterday.
-Science is just at the dawn of knowing the world as it really may be.
+Science is just at the dawn of knowing the world as it really may be, at least materially.

 With all the grand promise that entanglement has for changing the way information is handled, the biggest question around it — why it happens — remains unanswered.
 It’s easy to explain why an egg changes as it fries and why a car runs, Gisin says.
 Even though scientists can measure it, at its heart, the disconcerting quantum effect remains a mystery.
 “There is simply no story in spacetime that can tell us how this happens,” he says

 Science rests on a foundation of provable facts.
 This creates an irresolvable problem if a deeper truth lies in what chapter 14 calls, the image that is without substance.
 In a sense, the question is the answer.
 This entangled way to see the mystery becomes a way to resolve it.
 In the end, chapter 10 brings us back to reality… When your discernment penetrates the four quarters are you capable of not knowing anything?